aselshall/eds/HW/HW3.md

 ## Problem 2 - Water quality analysis (35 points)

+### Dataset
+Red tides are caused by Karenia brevis harmful algae blooms.
+For Karenia brevis cell count data, you can use the [current dataset](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.nodc:0120767) of Physical and biological data collected along the Texas, Mississippi, Alabama, and Florida Gulf coasts in the Gulf of Mexico as part of the Harmful Algal BloomS Observing System from 1953-08-19 to 2023-07-06 (NCEI Accession 0120767).
+For direct data download, you can use this [data link](https://www.nodc.noaa.gov/archive/arc0069/0120767/7.7/data/0-data/habsos_20230714.csv) and this [data documentation link](https://www.nodc.noaa.gov/archive/arc0069/0120767/7.7/data/0-data/Support%20Documents/).
+Alternatively, FWRI documents Karenia brevis blooms from 1953 to the present.
+The dataset has more than 200,000 records is updated daily.
+To request this dataset email: HABdata@MyFWC.com.
+To learn more about this data, check the [FWRI  Red Tide  Red Tide Current Status](https://myfwc.com/research/redtide/statewide/).

 ### Problem statement

-Task 1: Red tides are caused by Karenia brevis harmful algae blooms.
-Plot the maximum concentration of Karenia brevis (cell counts per letter) per week for the whole dataset for the two regions of Tampa Bay and Charlotte Harbor estuary.
+Task 1: Plot the maximum concentration of Karenia brevis (cell counts per letter) per week for the whole dataset for the two regions of Tampa Bay and Charlotte Harbor estuary.
 For Tampa Bay, restrict the Karenia brevis measurements from 27° N to 28° N and 85° W to coast.
 For Charlotte Harbor estuary, restrict the Karenia brevis measurements from 25.5° N to less than 27° N and 85° W to coast.

 Task 2: FWRI classifies Karenia brevis abundance based on cell counts as described here [here](https://myfwc.com/research/redtide/statewide/) as follows:
 <table>